-The National Day for Truth and Reconciliation is an opportunity to turn that around; a day for reflection and education on this horrifying part of our shared past, its continuing impacts and the need to make amends.
+The National Day for Truth and Reconciliation is an annual reminder of the need for reflection and education on this horrifying part of our shared past, its continuing impacts and the need to make amends..

-WWF-Canada will continue to actively advance reconciliation not just today, but every day — and we call on our supporters, allies and partners to join us.
+WWF-Canada will continue to actively advance reconciliation not just on this day, but every day — and we call on our supporters, allies and partners to join us.
 We share a collective responsibility to ensure Canadian institutions go beyond symbolic gestures and to work together toward proper justice for Indigenous Peoples.